 The term 'mentally or physically handicapped people' is equally immeasurable, encompassing all those with physical or mental impairment as a result of disease, famine, disaster or accidents of birth.
 They, like every other member of the human race, have the right to decent standards of food, water, shelter, warmth and care.
 Here, our hospitaller missions include the ongoing fight against leprosy, not only in providing medical and surgical help to sufferers but also in working to overcome the stigma attached to this terrible disease.
 More recently we have extended our scope to include HIV / AIDS, specifically to prevent this condition from being passed from mothers to their children.

 In carrying out all these works in all these countries, we seek to operate to standards that represent the best available practice.
 One of the challenges facing the Order as it moves into the 21st century is to provide a mechanism that will encourage the sharing of knowledge and skills between our members, volunteers and professional staff in a way that will enable our mission in one part of the world to benefit from our experience in another.

-To establish the challenge, we organized a conference in Santa Cruz, Bolivia, 'Conference of the Americas', at the end of 2002 to discuss ways of collaboration for increased effectiveness in humanitarian aid in the Americas.
+To establish the challenge, we organised a conference in Santa Cruz, Bolivia, 'Conference of the Americas', at the end of 2002 to discuss ways of collaboration for increased effectiveness in humanitarian aid in the Americas.
 The Conference underlined the importance of establishment of unity among the Associations, for the exchange of information and expertise, and for the furthering of contacts and coordination.
-It is a theme that we now take forward as we continue to respond to the needs of the poor, the sick, the needy and the dispossessed.
+It is a theme we now take forward to our next 'Conference of the Americas', Miami, November 2005, as we continue to respond to the needs of the poor, the sick, the needy and the dispossessed.

 I hope that this Report will engender a greater understanding of the work of the Order of Malta throughout the world and of our undertaking to offer humanitarian aid as part of our Christian mission.
-Frà Andrew Bertie 78th Grand Master of the Sovereign Military Hospitaller Order of St. John of Jerusalem, of Rhodes and of Malta